-GoRemotely is well aware of how highly sought after online work is.
-It’s convenient and offers a massive amount of remote employment opportunities.
+GoRemotely is well aware of how highly sought-after online work is.
+It’s convenient and offers a massive number of opportunities.
 This is why our platform boasts an incredibly high number of excellent remote work opportunities for this exact kind of work.

-Flexible can mean a lot of things in the case of work.
-In a nutshell, it signifies any job that doesn’t stick to the traditional 9-to-5, five-days-a-week schedule.
+“Flexible” can mean a lot of things when it comes to remote work.
+In a nutshell, it denotes any job that doesn’t stick to the traditional 9-to-5, five-days-a-week work schedule.

-Life today can get hectic for many of us, and a rigid work schedule hardly accommodates the ebb and flow of our schedules.
-For that reason, GoRemotely makes sure to provide remote job opportunities that suit your lifestyle.
+Life today can get hectic for many of us, and a rigid work schedule hardly accommodates the ebb and flow of our day-to-day lives.
+For that reason, GoRemotely makes sure to offer remote job opportunities that provide a high degree of flexibility.

 Not needing to commute saves precious time.
-And finding the kind of work that allows for staying home has never been easier than with GoRemotely.
+And finding this kind of work has never been easier, thanks to sites like GoRemotely.

 Remote Freelance Jobs

 Freelancers are essentially self-employed.
-They decide when they’re available for hire, and they create their own working schedule (for the most part).
-Who they work for depends on the position, as they might have a regular employer or shift from one to another, depending on the market.
+They decide when they’re available for hire, and they create their own work schedule, for the most part.
+Who they work for depends on the position, as they might have a regular employer or shift from client to client, depending on the market.

 Nine times out of ten, the only restriction a freelancer has for their project is a deadline.
-More artistically inclined vocations (graphic designers, illustrators, etc.) often make use of freelancers, but it’s also common in other professions.
+More artistically inclined vocations (graphic designers, illustrators, etc.) are home to many freelancers, but it’s also common in other professions.

-Freelance work is a widely popular concept in today’s busy world.
-GoRemotely has the tools you need to locate the perfect employers.
+Freelance work is a widely popular concept in today’s busy world, and GoRemotely has the tools you need to find the perfect employers.

 How to Find Remote Jobs Best Suited for You?

-As wonderful as it is to work remotely, landing the ultimate remote gig isn’t exactly easy.
-As you’d expect, a lot of people have caught on to how beneficial working remotely is (we’ll discuss that later), so competition is plentiful and fierce.
-A remote job search can thus become difficult at times.
+As wonderful as working remotely is, landing the ultimate remote gig isn’t exactly easy.
+As you’d expect, many people have caught on to the many benefits of remote work (we’ll discuss that later), so competition is plentiful and fierce.
+As such, finding a remote job can be difficult at times.

 It’s really a different landscape than regular job hunting, so you should enter the fray with some know-how.
-Luckily, GoRemotely has a few veteran remote workers in their ranks that can enlighten you on how to find remote work jobs you will love.
+Luckily, at GoRemotely, we have a few veteran remote workers in our ranks that can help you figure out how to find remote work jobs you’ll love.

-Here are a few pointers on how to lock that perfect remote job you’ve been dreaming of for so long.
+Here are a few pointers on how to land that perfect remote job you’ve been dreaming of for so long.

 Know What You Want

-Before you even begin rifling through the listings, you need to be certain about what you’re looking for.
-Are you up for being a freelancer or more of a full-time employee?
+Before you even begin looking through the listings, you need to be certain about what you’re looking for.
+Are you up for being a freelancer or do you want regular, full-time work?
 Do you prefer working 100% remotely, or are you fine with making occasional commutes?

 You need a definitive answer to all of these questions if you want to find remote jobs that suit you.
 That’s only one side of the coin, however.
 You also need to know what you want to do.
 For example, are you looking to work as a content writer?
-Would you lean more toward email marketing or SEO?
+Would you lean more toward email marketing, SEO, or another related field?

-Once you’ve got a grip on your wishes, you’ll have a much easier time finding the ultimate job.
-Remote working sites usually let you look for work based on keywords, so make sure to use any that relate to you when looking for online remote jobs.
+Once you have that figured out, you’ll have a much easier time finding the right job.
+Remote work sites usually let you look for work based on keywords, so make sure to use any that relate to you when looking for online remote jobs.

 Polish Your CV

 Employers looking for remote workers usually receive an enormous amount of applicants.
-Seeing that they’re supposed to run through every single one, they don’t have the time to read a novel-size CV that’s filled with irrelevant work experiences.
+Given they’re supposed to run through every single one, they don’t have the time to read a long CV that’s filled with less-than-relevant information.

-If you send an exhaustive worker biography teeming with jobs that have nothing to do with your desired job, don’t expect proposals any time soon.
+If you send an exhaustive biography with detailed descriptions of jobs that have nothing to do with what you’re currently pursuing, don’t expect proposals any time soon.

 Instead, being to the point will be much more appreciated.
-Go over your CV and determine how relevant it is to work at home jobs for which you are applying.
-If you see something that employers needn’t know about, exclude it from the version you’ll be sending.
+Go over your CV and determine how relevant the information in it is for the work-at-home jobs you’re applying for.
+If you see something that employers wouldn’t consider important, exclude it from the version you’ll be sending.

-Speaking of which, here’s another useful tip: keep several versions of your CV for different kinds of jobs you’re looking for.
-It’s a masterful time saver.
-But don’t cut too many corners!
-Noticing that someone sent you a copied cover letter is easier than you think.
+Speaking of which, it would be a good idea to keep several versions of your CV for different kinds of jobs.
+It’s a great time saver, but don’t cut too many corners!
+Noticing that someone sent you a generic cover letter is easier than you think.
 Make them more personalized to catch the employer’s eye.

 Look into the Company You Like (Remote Onboarding)

-When you come across offers for various remote online jobs that look appealing at first glance, before you jump the gun, make sure to check out the employer.
-There is one key point you need to inform yourself about to make your life and your life much easier.
+When you come across offers for remote online jobs that look appealing at first glance, make sure to do a bit of research on the employer before applying.

-Fully distributed companies typically start out as such, and thus they have tons of experience with onboarding remote positions and workers.
-Partially distributed ones, however, normally integrate remote employees much later in their development, and their onboarding tends to be lacking.
+Fully distributed companies typically start out as such, and thus they have tons of experience with onboarding for remote positions.

 Every Outcome is Useful

-Remote workers want to get the job; this much is obvious.
-But when you focus on that singular goal, rejections will only hurt you.
-And we understand – nobody likes being turned down.
-However, there is always something to be gained, whether you get the best remote jobs or if you don’t get anything.
+Remote workers want to get the job, this much is obvious, but it’s important to remember that rejections are inevitable.
+Nobody likes being turned down, but there is always something to be gained, and getting the best remote jobs is never easy.

-What you need to do is readjust your thinking.
-Even a rejection means that you were at least noticed.
-Maybe the employer that passed on you now will consider you down the line.
-Or perhaps they could recommend you elsewhere.
+However, even a rejection means that you were noticed.
+Maybe the employer that passed on you now will consider you further down the line.
+Or perhaps they will recommend you elsewhere.

 Remote Jobs From Home - Six Reasons to Work Remotely

-Some of you might be scrolling through this page with a question, “why would I even bother working remotely?
+Some of you might be scrolling through this page wondering: “why would I even bother working remotely?
 What’s the hype?”

 Remote work certainly wouldn’t fit everyone’s tastes, to be sure.
 But it does come with a lot of benefits, many of which have to do with an improved work-life balance.

 Let’s take a look at what makes remote working so wonderful.

-Numerous remote working statistics indicate this to be of vital importance for the general productivity of the worker.
-You’re free to work at your own pace, taking brakes as often as you like, depending on the type of remote jobs.
-The only important thing is that enough work is completed by the end of the day.
-So you might accomplish your daily goals faster and, therefore, have more time for something else.
+Numerous remote working statistics indicate flexibility is of vital importance for the general productivity of a worker.
+You’re free to work at your own pace, taking breaks as often as you like, depending on what type of remote jobs we’re talking about.
+This allows you to accomplish other things faster, and leaves you with more free time, too.

 2. Reduced Stress

-A lot of us dread the daily commute.
+Many of us dread the daily commute.
 Perhaps it involves a lot of traffic.
-Maybe it takes a long time to get there, which only takes away more time from your day.
-And terrible weather doesn’t quite help make things less stressful.
+Maybe it takes a long time to get to the office, which only takes away more time from your day.
+And the occasional terrible weather doesn’t help make things less stressful.

-Spending time in a comfortable environment obviously removes a lot of stress.
-And we all know how stress can ruin your effectiveness.
+Spending time in a comfortable environment obviously helps a lot with stress.
+And we all know how unnecessary stress can ruin your productivity.
 This is why working remotely can prove much healthier than commuting.

 3. No Interruptions

-We all know that office work can get a little noisy.
-With colleagues all over the place, chatting, talking about a project or a task, or whatever, is hardly a surprise.
-With remote jobs, there are no colleagues, meaning no distractions can interfere with your work.
+We all know that office work can get noisy.
+With colleagues all over the place, chatting, talking about a project or a task, or anything else, is hardly uncommon.
+With remote jobs, there is no chatter around, meaning no distractions can interfere with your work.

-Meanwhile, when you are your own company, you can focus enough to perform your duties effectively.
-With a little discipline, a remote working person may actually power through their tasks faster and better than if they were working from an office.
+This means you can focus enough to perform your duties effectively.
+With a little discipline, a remote worker may actually power through their tasks faster and better than if they were working from an office.

-The only hurdle is, as we’ve just hinted at, having the willpower not to get distracted by the internet, TV, or any other leisurely activity at your disposal at home or nearby.
+The only hurdle is having the willpower to not get distracted by the internet, TV, or any other leisurely activity at your disposal at home or nearby.
 But if you get a handle on yourself, you’ll see your productivity skyrocket.

 4. Save Money

-With work at home jobs, your spending becomes fewer.
-It’s a case of plugging minor leaks resulting in surprisingly high savings.
+With work-at-home jobs, your spending will go down.
+It’s a case of plugging minor leaks that then result in surprisingly high savings.
 What does that mean?
 Well, gas money comes to mind.
-Or bus/taxi fare for some.
-While innocuous at a distance, these spendings pile up and end up costing quite a bit.
+Or bus and taxi fare for some.
+While seemingly minor, these expenditures pile up and end up costing quite a bit on a monthly basis.

-A more immediately noticeable example would be moving to another state or country.
-If you migrate to a place where living standards and the rent are lower, you’ll quickly feel how much it pays off to work remotely.
+Another example would be moving to another state or country.
+If you move to a place where living standards and the rent are lower, you’ll quickly feel how much it pays off to work remotely.

 5. Remote Jobs Hiring - More Opportunities

-As a commuting employee, the amount of potential jobs for you is limited by distance.
-Nobody in their right mind wants to travel for three hours in order to work.
+As a commuting employee, the number of potential jobs is limited by distance.
+Nobody in their right mind wants to commute for three hours each day.

 Introverts have it pretty tough in office spaces.
-They often struggle with interpersonal communication or being in the company of many people, which is, unfortunately for them, a very important part of creating a well-functioning team.
-It commonly leads them to feel guilty for being the way they are, which is horrible.
+They often struggle with interpersonal communication or being in the company of many people, which is, unfortunately, a very important part of creating a well-functioning team.

-Many introverts, therefore, enjoy full time or part-time remote jobs done from a place where they can unwind.
-This doesn’t necessarily mean that they won’t interact with anyone in any way, but they are way more comfortable being with their own thoughts instead of being in an office with everyone else’s.
+Many introverts, therefore, enjoy full-time or part-time remote jobs done from a place where they can unwind.
+This doesn’t necessarily mean that they won’t interact with anyone in any way, but they can be much more comfortable not having to spend hours surrounded by people five days a week.